LA Galaxy use own goal to down San Jose 1-0

-LOS ANGELES (AP) — The San Jose Earthquakes’ Tanner Beason’s own goal in the late match was the only score of the game in LA Galaxy’s win on Saturday.
+LOS ANGELES (AP) — The San Jose Earthquakes’ Tanner Beason’s own goal late in the match was the only score of the game in LA Galaxy’s 1-0 win on Saturday.

 Samuel Grandsir was working down the right side, shed a defender and appeared to center in front of the goal mouth that ricocheted off Beason’s left foot and into the net at the 70th minute.